Childhelp: Yvonne Fedderson

-As a Childhelp Co-founder and President, Yvonne Fedderson is actively involved in the development and oversight of the organization.
-Yvonne's focus is upon developing and supporting the organization's more than 25 chapters and auxiliaries.
+As a Childhelp Co-founder and President, Yvonne Fedderson was actively involved in the development and oversight of the organization.
+Yvonne's focus was upon developing and supporting the organization's more than 25 chapters and auxiliaries.
 More than 2,500 volunteers nationwide organize fund-raising events in their communities, which raise more than $2 million annually.

-Since 1994, Yvonne has also served as president and CEO of her late husband's company, Don Fedderson Productions.
+Since 1994, Yvonne also served as president and CEO of her late husband's company, Don Fedderson Productions.
 Her responsibilities include managing the rights of the television programs he produced, including Family Affair, My Three Sons, and The Betty White Show.
 She has served on the company's board of directors for more than 30 years.
 Yvonne, a graduate of the Pasadena Playhouse, under the name of Yvonne Lime, has had an extensive acting career in film, television and stage.

-Yvonne has been active in a number of humanitarian organizations including the Assistance League, and the Mary and Joseph League, as well as several professional organizations.
-She also has served on the board of directors of Children to Children, Inc. and is an honorary board member for The Dyslexia Foundation.
+Yvonne was active in a number of humanitarian organizations including the Assistance League, and the Mary and Joseph League, as well as several professional organizations.
+She also served on the board of directors of Children to Children, Inc. and was an honorary board member for The Dyslexia Foundation.

-Yvonne has received more than 100 honors and awards for her service to children, some of which include the National Children's Alliance's Champions of Children Award, the State of California Legislature's Woman of the World Award, and the Women's International Center's Living Legacy Award.
+Yvonne received more than 100 honors and awards for her service to children, some of which include the National Children's Alliance's Champions of Children Award, the State of California Legislature's Woman of the World Award, and the Women's International Center's Living Legacy Award.
 Most recently, Sara and Yvonne were awarded the 2008 Most Dynamic Woman of the Year award from Clarins USA.
 She and Sara have also been given the Kiwanis World Service Medal, the American Ireland Fund Humanitarian Award, The University of California Riverside Chancellor's Founder's Award, and Family Circle Magazine's "Women Who Make a Difference."
 Sara and Yvonne have been nominated for the fourth time for the Nobel Peace Prize.
 Endorsements for the prestigious nomination include letters from U.S. Supreme Court Justice Sandra Day O'Connor and former First Lady Barbara Bush, along with numerous politicians, educators, and corporate executives.

-Yvonne Fedderson was born in Glendale, California and now makes her home in Paradise Valley, Arizona.
+Yvonne Fedderson was born in Glendale, California and died January 23, 2026 at her home in Paradise Valley, Arizona.
 Her daughter Dionne Fedderson also lives in Paradise Valley.